 Several higher-need populations exist among Olympia's very low-income households.
-To best meet the needs of these residents, the Olympia Affordable Housing Fund will prioritize projects and programs serving the most vulnerable members of our community:
+To best meet the needs of these residents, the Olympia Affordable Housing Home Fund will prioritize projects and programs serving the most vulnerable members of our community:

-- Senior households (must include one or more individuals age 62 or over); - People who are experiencing homelessness particularly those living in or near downtown - Families with children; and - People with special needs, including but not limited to: - Individuals with disabilities; - o Individuals with mental/behavioral or substance abuse issues; - Victims of domestic violence; and - Veterans.
+- Senior households (must include one or more individuals age 62 or over); - People who are experiencing homelessnesschronically homeless, unsheltered and need supportive services; particularly those living in or near downtown - Families with children; and - People with special needs, including but not limited to: - Individuals with disabilities: - o Individuals with mental/behavioral or substance abuse issues; - Victims of domestic violence; and - Veterans.